dple/dple.github.io/_posts/2023-01-12-differential-privacy-explained.md

 $$\mathcal{A}(D) = \mathcal{Q}(D) + L(\mu, \beta)$$

+## DP is quantifiable

+_Final notes:_ Differential Privacy is a *quantifiable* measure as with a mechanism and its parameter applied to a function (i.e., query), it is able to determine the privacy loss value $\epsilon$.

 In [2], Dwork *et al.* showed that by applying Laplace mechanism, the privacy loss parameter $\epsilon$ will be calculated as $\Delta\mathcal{Q}/\beta$, where $\Delta\mathcal{Q}$, so-called *sensitivity*, is a constant depending on the query $\mathcal{Q}$.

-_Final notes:_ Differential Privacy is a *quantifiable* measure as with a mechanism and its parameter applied to a function (i.e., query), it is able to determine the privacy loss value $\epsilon$.

 ## References